-- 13.12.1 Certain classes of aircraft which are less well equipped and/or have a limited engine-out performance capability will need to operate to higher weather minima.
-Such minima shall be submitted to the Authority for approval. - 13.12.2 Where aircraft are equipped with HUD and/or EVS, such systems shall not be used to gain operational benefit unless approved by the Authority.
+13.12.1Certain classes of aircraft which are less well equipped and/or have a limited engine-out performanceRevision 4.01:KINGDOM OF THAILAND, CIVIL AVIATION AUTHORITY OF THAILAND (CAAT)2.238 June 2017 capability will need to operate to higher weather minima.
+Such minima shall be submitted to the Authority for approval.